story645/proposal/draft/glossary.md

     * data structures are functors
     * not allowed to open up the structure, acts on containers

 ### topology
+* simplex (simplices) - generalization of the notion of a triangle to arbitrary dimensions
+* CW (cell) complex - set homeomorphic to a simplex
+* simplicial complex - set of simplices
+* simplicial set -
-* open set - set on space where boundary not in set, approx equiv to open inte*rval on line
+* open set - set on space where boundary not in set, approx equiv to open interval on line
 * topological space - set of points + neighborhoods for each point
     * neighborhood - set of points containing the point p where can move away from point in any direction w/o  leaving the set (wiki)
         * ex: A set V in the plane is a neighbourhood of a point p if a small disc around p is contained in V.